openAFT/adaptfx/README.md

 ## About

 `adaptfx` is a python package distributed on PyPI, which allows to calculate dose fractionation schemes in Adaptive Radiotherapy.
-Using MR guidance in Adaptive Ratiotherapy, treatment plans can be on-line adapted to inter-fractional motion of tumors and organs at risk.
-When standard treatments deliver the same dose in each fraction, Adaptive Fractionation exploits the inter-fractional motion by delivering dose adaptively to daily tumor and organ at risk distance.
+Using MR guidance in Adaptive Radiotherapy, treatment plans can be on-line adapted to inter-fractional motion of tumors and organs at risk (OAR).
+When standard treatments deliver the same dose in each fraction, Adaptive Fractionation exploits the inter-fractional motion by delivering dose adaptively to daily tumor and OAR distance.

 For this adaptive approach a Reinforcement Learning algorithm based on dynamic programming was developed..
 This package was built to provide the toolbox initially developed by Haas et al. [[1](https://www.estro.org/Congresses/ESTRO-2022/562/inter-fractionmotionandadaptiveradiotherapy/5249/adaptivefractionationatthemr-linacbasedonadynamicp)].
 It allows calculation of Adaptive Dose Fractionation discussed in the initial (not-yet) published paper and brings newer applicable features to the user.